 An audio interface is an external unit that connects to your computer via one of several computer interfaces – such as USB, Firewire or Thunderbolt.
 It includes everything you need to get high-quality audio to and from your computer and DAW software.

 The audio interface converts analog audio to digital at high quality and back again.
 Most audio sources, from vocals to guitars and many keyboards, are analog, and require an analog-to-digital converter (A-D).
-A digital-to-analog converter (D-A) gets the sound back into analog for monitoring through headphones or speakers, or for line level feeds to go into an analog mixing console.
+A digital-to-analog converter (D-A) gets the sound back into analog for monitoring, or for line level feeds to go into an analog mixing console.
 The quality of the digital conversion is one of three primary defining features of an audio interface.

 Sample rates and bit depth